 These logs can be found in the <APPIAN_HOME>/logs/perflogs directory.
 These logs will roll over anytime an execution engine is restarted.
 Therefore, it has been calculated that this behavior should only occur if an execution engine has been running continuously for no less than approximately 60 days.

 The reason these logs can cause an execution engine to max out at 100% CPU utilization is a result of how select values in these logs are calculated.
 Transient tables within the execution engine that populate values in these logs become too massive to scale any further, which causes the engine to lock while trying to process the data.
-This issue has been reported to the Appian Product Team, and the reference number for this issue is AN-146311.
+This issue has been addressed via AN-146311 in the following hotfixes/versions:

 Open a case with Appian Support and note to the case description that you are experiencing behavior in line with this article.